-When talking about “zero latency”, I consider this something we can achieve today.
-The term “zero latency” is commonly used when discussing the overhead of the infrastructure used to run enterprise mission critical systems.
+The term “zero latency” is commonly used when discussing the overhead of the infrastructure used to run enterprise mission-critical systems.

-Looking at today’s software based systems, running on current commodity hardware devices, we can see that systems can achieve relatively “zero latency” overhead when running with a shared memory based data store.
-I will describe with this post the reasons why and how we can do that today and present some results with recent benchmarks conducted.
+Looking at today’s software-based systems, running on current commodity hardware devices, we can see that systems can achieve relatively “zero latency” overhead when running with a shared memory based data store.
+I will describe in this post the reasons why and how we can do that today and present some results with recent benchmarks conducted.

 Here are few quick results for whoever that is looking to get a ballpark numbers what were the results without diving into the details presented below: